ginogeorgiev/Unity-Prototyping-Toolkit/docs/index.md

 Welcome to the official Unity Prototyping Toolkit documentation.

+This Toolkit tries to incorporate and support a Domain / Feature driven project structure.

 ### Quick Overview

 ##### What does the Toolkit and where can it help you: